 Read reviews of that company.

 You can get reviews and opinions of the traders on various sites, social media, and forums.
-Many a time the scammers or their staff publish their positive reviews to attract investors/traders’ attention.
-Note the script/comments; narration of it will sound repetitive.
+Many times, the scammers or their staff publish their positive reviews to attract investors/traders’ attention.
+Note the script/comments; the narration of it will sound repetitive.

 If you have been scammed, we offer a free consultation.
 We are a team of professionals who are in the field to help scam victim get their money back.

-You can avoid those brokerages houses/platforms who advise increasing position size, holding trades for long periods, and avoiding scalping strategies if the stop-loss
+You can avoid those brokerage houses/platforms that advise increasing position size, holding trades for long periods, and avoiding scalping strategies if they stop loss.